-There I found myself… being that mom in the pew again; the one who is interrupting the service, dragging out her two small toddlers (who are begging for fruit snacks), flinging an oversized diaper bag over her shoulder, shoving her rear in everyone’s face as she shuffled down the pew isle.
+There I found myself . . . being that mom in the pew again—the one who is interrupting the service, dragging out her two small toddlers (who are begging for fruit snacks), flinging an oversized diaper bag over her shoulder, shoving her rear in everyone’s faces as she shuffled down the pew aisle.
 Yep, that was me.
 And it was just another Sunday at church for me and my ragamuffin crew.

 Can anyone else feel me?
 Is there light at the end of the tunnel?
 Will I ever sit through a church service again?
 Will church always be this exhausting?

-On a Tuesday afternoon when my daughter starts singing “Blessed Assurance” at the top of her lungs, then she turns with a smile and says that she learned in at church and proudly states that it’s her new favorite song.
+On a Tuesday afternoon when my daughter starts singing “Blessed Assurance” at the top of her lungs, then turns with a smile and says she learned it in church and proudly states it’s her new favorite song.

-When I see my smallest little smiling at the older couple in the pew behind us, knowing how much joy her smile and laughter brings them each week.
+When I see my smallest little smiling at the older couple in the pew behind us, knowing how much joy her smile and laughter bring them each week.

-When I see my daughters running up to the pastor and hug him, knowing that they are learning to love the church and the people in it, and realizing that the church is theirs, too.
+When I see my daughters running up to the pastor and hugging him, knowing that they are learning to love the church and the people in it, and realizing the church is theirs, too.

-When I find myself sheepishly carrying my kids out kicking and screaming from the service, I remember that kicking and screaming kids means young families, and young families means that the church is preparing and growing the next generation of Christ followers.
+When I find myself sheepishly carrying my kids out kicking and screaming from the service, I remember kicking and screaming kids mean young families, and young families mean the church is preparing and growing the next generation of Christ followers.

-As I sat with tears streaming down my face last week, my daughter walked over and put her arms around my shoulders saying, “It’s ok, Mommy.
+As I sat with tears streaming down my face last week, my daughter walked over, put her arms around my shoulders and said, “It’s OK, Mommy.
 I love you and so does Jesus.
-He’s always here with us,” and I know she is listening.
+He’s always here with us.”
+I know she is listening.